These will help clarify what you’re carrying out in the best terms and safest way. To see value for money and a fixed roof at the end of the day.

 7. Fixed Basis

-This can save a lot of confusion and costs afterwards – simply communicating what the job is at the stated price.
+This can save confusion and costs afterwards – simply communicating the job at the stated price.

 Ideally, this is a fixed quote, with a detailed breakdown of what this includes, for example, access arrangements and materials.

-Even where there are uncertainties, clearly state what these are and maybe even place in a contingency.
-For example, rising material costs and delayed works extended hire costs of access equipment and managing sudden extreme weather conditions.
+Even where there are uncertainties, clearly state what these are and maybe even place them in a contingency.
+For example, rising material costs and delayed work extended hire costs of access equipment and managing sudden extreme weather conditions.

 8. Going the Extra Mile